Health Library

 After surgery, you will need to take care of the incision as it heals.
 Caring for your incision may help lower the risk of problems like infection.

 Your doctor may have used stitches, staples, skin glue, or tape strips to close the incision.
-You will need to keep the area clean, change the bandage according to your doctor's instructions, and watch for signs of infection.
+You'll need to follow your doctor's instructions about caring for the incision.

 If you did not get instructions from your doctor, follow this general advice.

-• Look at the incision every day.
-Check for signs of infection.
-These signs may include having a fever or any of these changes at the incision site:
+Look at the incision every day.
+Check for symptoms of infection.
+These may include having a fever or seeing any changes at the incision site, such as:

-• A yellow or green discharge that is increasing.
+• Yellow or green pus that is increasing.

 • A change in the odor of the discharge.